Igala Kingdom: Religion

 However, to access this God and also, to ascertain what He is saying per time, Ifa needs to be consulted.
-The Ifa is like the Urim and Thurim in Judaism.
-With it, the mindset of God can be made known on any given matter.

 To this end, all the demigods especially the natural elements of water and land are given sacrificial offerings periodically.
 This is done to gain their favour.

 Another aspect of Faith amongst the Igalas is the Ibegwu, Ibo (people) egwu (dead).
 The spirits of the departed souls plays an important role in the various clans.
-It is believed that they see everything and knows everything, hence, they are good in arbitration.
+It is believed that they see everything and know everything, hence, they are good in arbitration.
 The Ibegwu judges the actions of the living, especially in cases of land disputes, infidelity, family disputes and general conducts regarding sex and sexuality (Ibegwu forbids sex in day time, oral sex, brothers sharing same sex partners, etc).
 However, Ibegwu is only potent on individuals whose families are connected to it.
 Families that have no ties with Ibegwu do not usually feel their impact.
 When Ibegwu judges a person of wrong doing, the consequence is the manifestation of diseases that defies medical solution.